onderkalaci/dyndatarace/README.md

 ===========
 How to compile from sources

-Firstly, set the "PIN_ROOT" variable as the root directory of your PIN directory.
+First, set the "PIN_ROOT" variable as the root directory of your PIN directory.
 Then, for each of the detector (sources/PureHappensBefore, sources/PureLockset, sources/HybridDetector), change the directory, and execute a single "make" command.
 For each detector, a folder named "obj-intel64" will be created.